Slevinski/slevinski.github.io/series/writing-and-representation/entries/perspective-and-authored-space/essay.md

 If spatial relation belongs to the written form, then passage layout is not merely decoration around the text.
 It can affect how readers stay oriented to the composed space of each sign as they move through a passage.

-The history and reader-response question around vertical writing belongs primarily in `Sutton SignWriting Language and Literacy Research: Reading Signed Text`.
+The history and reader-response question around vertical writing belongs primarily in *Sutton SignWriting Language and Literacy Research: Reading Signed Text*.

 This paper only needs the writing-systems point: passage layout can support or disrupt the reader's orientation to authored space.

-This gives the writing-systems lane a useful bridge:
+This gives the writing-systems series a useful bridge:

 > authored space exists inside the signbox, and passage layout helps readers carry that space across text